 The Fujiko duo did try to end the series when it appeared that the franchise was losing popularity in the early 70s, resulting in the final story in Volume 6 of the manga.
 When the franchise suddenly picked up in popularity again shortly after the release of the said volume, they were forced to Retcon that particular story in the first story of Volume 7 of the manga.

 The 1973 series did have an ending, where Doraemon returned to the future and Nobita promised him to grow up to be successful.

+The two Downer Endings have been written into fanfiction here and here.
 At least the former is not as downing as the other, because Doraemon actually came back.

 Nostalgia Filter: Considering Nobita has a time machine in his desk, this gets occasionally brought up.

 Once, he reminisced on how much he missed the fun childhood playtimes with his now deceased grandmother, and travelled back in time to see her again.
 Turns out he was quite a brat as a kid and frequently threw tantrums at the poor lady.

 Ocular Gushers: Nobita's kind of a crybaby, so when he sheds tears, they result in this trope.

 Our Mermaids Are Different: Sophia and the whole mermaid and merman tribe from the 2010 movie, "Doraemon: Nobita's Mermaid Legend".